 Emergency & Critical Care

-Our team of veterinarians and technicians are equipped to handle any emergency, including vehicular trauma (hit by car), bite wound injuries, respiratory impairment, cardiac disease, gastrointestinal emergencies, endocrine disorders, and ophthalmologic conditions.
-Our intensive care unit provides the maximum level of care and technology for critically ill dogs and cats.
+Knowing where to turn when the unexpected happens is the first step in getting your pet family members the care they need.
+VCA ASEC's emergency and critical care department is open 24 hours a day, 7 days a week for just that reason.
+Our team of veterinarians and technicians are equipped to handle any emergency, including vehicular trauma, bite wound injuries, respiratory impairment, cardiac disease, gastrointestinal emergencies, endocrine disorders, surgical emergencies, and more.
+Our intensive care unit provides the maximum level of care and technology for critically ill dogs and cats, when you need it most.

 Frequently Asked Questions